The Effects of Adderall Use

 While in most cases, stimulant withdrawal is not a medical emergency, it can be quite a difficult and uncomfortable time period to navigate.9 Many treatment centers provide supportive medical supervision throughout the duration of Adderall detox and withdrawal to minimize discomfort and ensure safety through the process.

 Once withdrawal is completed, effective behavioral interventions are available for Adderall abuse that follow a similar path as treatments for cocaine and methamphetamine addictions.
 Treatments may include:

 - Contingency management.
-This therapy provide reinforcement for client who make healthy choices and avoid Adderall use.
+This therapy provides tangible rewards for clients who make healthy choices and avoid Adderall use.

 - Cognitive behavioral therapy (CBT).
-This treatment can explore the factors leading to drug abuse, methods to reduce risk, and more beneficial coping skills.
+This treatment can explore the factors leading to drug abuse, methods to reduce risk, and better coping skills.

 - Recovery groups.
 These community-based programs allow people in recovery to meet with each other to discuss their successes and challenges.

 Treatment can save your life, and in some cases, some or all of it will be paid for by your insurance.
 If you're ready to reach out, have your insurance information with you.
 This will help any treatment programs determine how much of your life-saving care will be covered.